 The third Savoca recording in 2002 appeared on a GOING DRIFTLESS, Women's Tribute to Greg Brown (Red House).
 The lineup includes Mary Chapin Carpenter, Shawn Colvin, Lucinda Williams, Ani DiFranco, Cheryl Wheeler, Joan Baez, Lucy Kaplansky, Stacey Earle, Victoria Williams, Eliza Gilkyson, Gillian Welch (and more) each singing one of their favorite GB tunes.
 Karen sang Two Little Feet.
 Proceeds are benefitting breast cancer research.

 In 2003 Savoca's version of Two Little Feet also appears on the Earth Justice Benefit CD WHERE WE LIVE (Higher Octave/EMI) ~ Bob Dylan, Tina Turner, Rubén Blades, Mose Allison, Captain Beefheart, John Hammond (with Tom Waits), Pops Staples (with Ry Cooder), Maria Muldaur (with Bonnie Raitt), Willie Nelson, Sweet Honey In The Rock, Norah Jones, The Neville Brothers, Karen Savoca, Los Lobos, Michael Franti & Spearhead.

-Karen's newest release, IN THE DIRT (2006), was captured in a fiery two day session with Heitzman and Wolk.
+Their acclaimed 2006 release, IN THE DIRT, was recorded in a fiery two day session with the legendary "T Bone" Wolk.